 About Multi-Agent Systems

-The Multi-Agent Systems (MAS) Group aims to construct new theory and computational models of higher-order social cognition to enhance the development of intelligent interaction between people and computer systems by supporting their abilities to reason about one another.
-For more details see the website of the project Social Cognition.
-Cognitive systems in interaction: Logical and computational models of higher-order social cognition.
+- Logical and computational models of higher-order social cognition to enhance the development of intelligent interaction between people and computer systems, by supporting their abilities to reason about one another.
+This has applications to among others systems that help to detect deception and understand the spread of fake news in social networks.